Jessica Cruz: The New 52

-DC Rebirth/DC Universe
+DC Rebirth

-In Green Lanterns: Rebirth #1, she meets Simon Baz when he is investigating an alien intrusion, which turns out to be a Manhunter who battles the two of them.
-It is then revealed to be a training exercise run by Hal Jordan to test the two as team.
-He proceeds to combine Jessica and Simon's power batteries to make them work together as partners and puts them in charge of protecting Earth, also giving them membership to the Justice League.
+In Green Lanterns: Rebirth #1, Jessica meets Simon Baz as he is investigating an intrusion by a Manhunter.
+The events are revealed to be a training exercise run by Hal Jordan.
+He combines Jessica and Simon's power batteries to make them work together, inducts them into the Justice League, and puts them in charge of protecting Earth.

-When confronting the threat of the Phantom Ring, a prototype power ring that can channel the entirety of the emotional spectrum at the cost of rapidly shifting depending on the emotional state of the user, Jessica confesses to her own doubts about whether she deserves her ring given the unconventional circumstances of her recruitment.
-However, her fears are assuaged when she temporarily dons the Phantom Ring and it automatically transforms her into a Green Lantern, allowing Jessica to recognize her success at overcoming her old fears rather than believing that she was defined by that experience.
+Jessica temporarily dons the Phantom Ring, a prototype power ring that can channel the entire emotional spectrum, and overcomes her previous trauma.

-She is later sent to space to train with the Green Lantern Corps and is under the orders of Guy Gardner who just pushes her around and berates her until she has had enough and attacks him; Guy later strikes a deal with her that if she successfully defeats him in combat he will not talk about the encounter, which she is able to do.
+She is later sent to space to train with the Green Lantern Corps and is under the orders of Guy Gardner, who pushes her around and berates her.
+However, he agrees to keep the events secret after she defeats him in combat.

-Later, Jessica is assigned to monitor the newly-released Ghost Sector of space (a region consisting entirely of planets stolen by Coluans that was freed by the Justice League); while there, she encounters Cyborg, Starfire and Azrael piloting a skullship commandeered from Brainiac in an attempt to enter the sector.
-Attempting to stop them, she finds herself trapped in the Ghost Sector alongside the others, and they band together to investigate the mysterious region of space as the Justice League Odyssey.
+Later, Jessica is assigned to monitor the Ghost Sector, a region consisting of recovered planets stolen by Coluans.
+While there, she encounters Cyborg, Starfire, and Azrael piloting a skullship commandeered from Brainiac in an attempt to enter the sector.
+Attempting to stop them, she finds herself trapped in the Ghost Sector alongside the others, and they work together to investigate the mysterious region of space as Justice League Odyssey.

-She is later killed by Darkseid and her ring smashes and absorbs omega radiation and merges with her arm.
-The ring fragments resurrect her and grant her more powers.
-She later teams with Orion, Dexstarr and Blackfire to find her fellow Odyssey members, when they are taken by Darkseid.
+Darkseid later kills Jessica and destroys her ring.
+However, the ring's fragments resurrect her and temporarily grant her enhanced powers.